onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Annihilate partisanship

 1 or a few bits of information every 4 years (elections) is very little gathered from the public and what it cares about
+> "I find bundling policies to be an absurd inheritance of 18th century technology...
+And then what happens when the party changes stances? ...
+You shouldn’t start with the idea of left vs right.
+Politics is about solving the coordination problems of people, so the right question is: What are people’s main issues?
+Then you go and solve those." - [What Are My Politics? by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/what-are-my-politics)

 Computational relations/expressions like increased GDP from war == bad with factor X, addiction to soft drinks and such paraditism == bad with factor Y - we need valences